-Short Definition: The total number of new permits, permit amendments, permit alterations, and permit-by-rule (PBR) applications reviewed under the Texas Clean Air Act and the federal New Source Review (NSR) permitting programs.
+Short Definition: The total number of applications for new permits, permit amendments, permit alterations, and permits-by-rule (PBRs) reviewed under the Texas Clean Air Act and the federal New Source Review (NSR) permitting programs.

 Purpose/Importance: This measure quantifies the permitting workload of the Air Permits Division staff assigned to review state and federal new source review permit applications.
 The count includes those applications that are withdrawn or denied (which therefore do not result in permit approval or issuance) and application received and issued through ePermits system.
-Application types in this count include General Permits, Standard Permits (STDPMT), Flexible Permits, and federal Prevention of Significant Deterioration (PSD) and Non-Attainment Area (NAA) permits.